fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 `!important` overrides specificity rules.
 Can save headaches to make it work before you debug accordingly.

-You can add it also on utilities (SASS), reusable stylings file.
+You can add it also on utilities (using SASS), as reusable stylings file.
 [Read more](https://css-tricks.com/when-using-important-is-the-right-choice/).

 **`box-sizing: border-box`**

- With box-sizing: border-box;, we can change the box model to what was once the “quirky” way, where an element’s specified width and height aren’t affected by padding or borders.
+ With `box-sizing: border-box` we can change the box model.
+This is useful when an element’s specified width and height aren’t affected by padding or borders.
 This has proven so useful in responsive design that it’s found its way into reset styles.
 So border-box can help make responsive layouts more manageable.

 ![Screen Shot 2020-06-23 at 1 02 30 PM](https://user-images.githubusercontent.com/15071636/85438771-eceaa300-b551-11ea-8a51-b767df986fc8.png)

 **`clip-path: polygon()`**

-You specify polygon you want to add the clipping you add clippings with x and y coordinates left to right.
+You specify polygon you want to add the clipping, then you add clippings with x and y coordinates left to right.
 Use [Clippy tool](https://bennettfeely.com/clippy/) to calculate it for you!
+You can make some cool polygons.

 **CSS Animations with `@keyframes` and `animation`**